pushpullleg/er-idle-time-analysis/Doctor_Idle_Time/DOCTOR_IDLE_ANALYSIS_EXPLANATION.md

 1. **Doctors are the bottleneck resource** (not beds, equipment, or nurses)
 2. **All doctors are interchangeable** (any doctor can see any patient post-triage)
-3. **"Active" time = Doctor Seen to Exit Time** (entire patient encounter)
+3. **"Active" time = Doctor Seen to Exit Time + 10-minute buffer** (patient encounter + transition tasks)
+4. **10-minute buffer accounts for:** documentation/charting, handwashing, room turnover, mental reset, chart review for next patient
-4. **No external factors** preventing patient-doctor matching (language barriers, specialist requirements, etc.)
+5. **No external factors** preventing patient-doctor matching (language barriers, specialist requirements, etc.)
-5. **Data accuracy** - timestamps are accurate and complete
+6. **Data accuracy** - timestamps are accurate and complete

 ---

 ## 10. Limitations of This Analysis

 ### What This Analysis DOES Show:
-✓ Times when doctors were mathematically available but patients waited ✓ Scale of the inefficiency (2,240 events, 38 min avg wait) ✓ Patterns by shift, hour, triage level
+✓ Times when doctors were mathematically available but patients waited (even with 10-min buffer) ✓ Scale of the inefficiency (2,179 events, 38.2 min avg wait, 1,387 hours) ✓ Patterns by shift, hour, triage level
+✓ Conservative estimate (includes realistic transition time)

 ### What This Analysis DOES NOT Show:
 ✗ WHY specific doctors didn't see specific patients (root cause)